Eight-weight king and boxing legend Manny Pacquiao finds himself in the unusual training position for a fight as the underdog.

 The “Pacman” is gearing up to battle Errol Spence for the WBC and IBF welterweight titles and has cranked up training in Los Angeles.

-The Filipino Senator is under no illusions about the class of the opponent in from him and admits he could have gone down a less strenuous route.
+The Filipino Senator is under no illusions about the class of the opponent in him and admits he could have gone down a less strenuous route.

 “There were a lot of opportunities for me to pick an easier fight than this.
 But I picked Errol Spence Jr. because I want a real fight and a great fight for the fans.
 I’m a fighter, and boxing is my passion,” said Pacquiao.